Using Terapeak for eBay Market Research and Analytics

 Learn which items are performing well and which ones aren't.
 Terapeak shows how entire eBay categories are performing over the most recent week or month period.
 It also shows different metrics including total sales volume, total listing volume, total successful listing volume, bid activity, average per-listing bid activity, sell-through percentage, and average selling price.

-80% of merchandise on eBay is new, and some is imported from China.
+80% of merchandise on eBay is new, and some are imported from China.
 Items like iPhone cases and fidget spinners may be hot and trending, but the seller may only be making razor thin profits on them.
-Very high sell through rates usually are an indication of lower profit items.
+Very high sell-through rates usually are an indication of lower profit items.

 Terapeak helps sellers discover features, descriptions, keywords, and listing upgrades will drive sales.
 This feature can be very helpful for sellers who aren't keyword savvy in a certain niche, such as fashion or trending home decor.
 The keyword feature helps sellers discover and learn what buzz words to use so that their listings can be matched up with buyers' searches.

 More than just data, sellers can collect lists of listings from competitors, where they can examine them, see their results, and figure out what the description, title, and other listing property best practices are.
 Search not just by item, but also by the seller, conducting data on competitor's metrics including sell-through performance, average selling price, and other information.

 Terapeak provides data about listing type and duration.
 Learn if a fixed price or auction is better for a specific type of item, and what duration results in the highest sell-through rate.
 In most cases, for sellers who run eBay as a business, fixed price, 30 days, with Best Offer, is the norm.

 Longer Period for Archived Listings